khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 Always strive to provide users with help in the UI itself.
 Use UI text or a [drawer](/components/drawer).

-However, you might need to use a link to the product documentation if:
+You may need to use a link to the product documentation if:

 - Users require information that can't be communicated in the available space.
 (For example, a list of variables that are defined fully in the documentation.)
 - The UI is part of a larger workflow.

 ## Formatting help content

-Help links open in a new tab because:
+Help links open in a new tab to ensure:

-- Clicking links is predictable.
+- The result of clicking links is predictable.
 - The user does not need to navigate away from their task.

 To learn how to link to GitLab documentation in various programming languages, see [Linking to /help](https://docs.gitlab.com/ee/development/documentation/#linking-to-help).